 Psychology Postdoctoral Fellowship

 The Psychology Postdoctoral Fellowship training program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and listed in the Universal Psychology Postdoctoral Directory.

 Program goals and objectives

 The goal of our fellowship is to provide excellent training opportunities that prepare clinical psychologists for the next stage of their professional life.
 Our training faculty aim to guide fellows as they craft their career.
 Fellowships are designed for one year to provide sufficient clinical hours for licensure in New Hampshire.
 Although research is not required for fellows, participation in ongoing research in the department is strongly encouraged.
 Each fellowship position consists of a primary clinical emphasis along with a secondary clinical area in which the fellow would like to receive supplemental training.
-For the 2018-2019 training year, fellows can select Anxiety Disorders or Behavioral Medicine as the primary emphasis and pair this with a secondary emphasis in the other area.
-Interested applicants should specify the emphasis area when applying (Anxiety Disorders or Behavioral Medicine).
+For the 2020-2021 training year, fellows can select Anxiety Disorders, Behavioral Medicine, or Mood Disorders as the primary emphasis and pair this with a secondary emphasis in one other area.
+Interested applicants should specify the emphasis area when applying (Anxiety Disorders, Behavioral Medicine, or Mood Disorders).

 Graduates of our program are expected to utilize current psychological science in their clinical activities, including assessment, diagnosis, consultation, and treatment.
 To achieve this goal, fellows will participate in weekly didactic learning experiences provided by core faculty from the training program, adjunct faculty, and invited lecturers.
 Fellows are strongly encouraged, but not required, to demonstrate proficiency in scholarly activities through manuscript development, research proposals, and participation in the psychotherapy services journal club.

 Training content includes theory and research, assessment, intervention, and consultation from a cognitive-behavioral perspective.
 Core training goals include professional development, management and collaboration concerning common and rare ethical dilemmas, and clinical research methods.
 Learning is experiential and consists of individual supervised clinical services, weekly clinical didactics, clinical case conferences, psychotherapy services journal club, grand rounds, participation in collaborative research projects, and teaching/supervising experiences.
 Fellows receive specialized training and function in an increasingly independent capacity over the training year.